Sharpen Your Skills, Deepen Your Practice

 Our 500-hour yoga teacher training program contains both required modules and electives.
 You’ll finish with a thorough grounding in alignment, anatomy, and yoga’s transformative tools, while having freedom to explore in depth the special topics that most interest you.
 The required and elective modules are all offered numerous times over the five-year period of your enrollment, so you can choose to complete them at your convenience.
 They do not need to be done in the order listed; choose the schedule that works for you.

-- Core Curriculum, including alignment, assists, theme integration, language refinement, and key skills to elevate your teaching.
+- Core Curriculum with Mira Shani, including alignment, assists, theme integration, language refinement, and key skills to elevate your teaching.
 This core curriculum involves a great deal of individual feedback and support.
-This module will meet once a month for six months on the third weekend of the month from September through April 2016–17, with no class in December (90-hour multiweekend module).
-See and register for the six-month core curriculum here.
+This module will meet once a month for six months on the third weekend of the month from September through April 2018–19, with no class in December (90-hour multiweekend module).

 In odd-numbered years, we offer a summer intensive including the core curriculum, Sequencing Yoga Classes, and more.
 This approach allows you to cover most of the requirements and some of the electives all in one glorious month of immersion in Carrboro!
 This happens in summer 2017.
 See and register for the full intensive core curriculum here.